-NOTICE - Notice statements are shown when there is important information that shall be followed.
+NOTICE - Notice statements are shown when there are important information that shall be followed.
 Not following such notices may result in void of warranty, serious fines, serious injury and/or death.

-WARNING - Warning statements are shown when there are hazardous situations, if not avoided, it may result in serious injury and/or death.
+WARNING - Warning statements are shown when there are hazardous situations, if not avoided, will result in serious injury and/or death.